kvinchon/wsf-data/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+This project is based on the Vue.js and Hapi.js frameworks, and uses Apexcharts.js as a data visualization library.
 Make sure that `Node.js` is installed on your local machine.
 Binaries, installers, and source tarballs are available at <https://nodejs.org/en/download/>.

 ### Installing
 Clone this repository into a folder of your choice: